JM1701/JM1701/README.md

-# :wave: Hi there, my name is Jose Mirabal.
+# :wave: Hello there, my name is Jose Mirabal.

 :computer: I'm a FrontEnd developer and UI Designer.